yaroslavros/httpbis-outdated-proxy-config/draft-rosomakho-httpbis-outdated-proxy-config.md

 This document defines a simple mechanism that enables a proxy to inform a client that its current configuration is outdated.
 The client includes in its request a structured field indicating the URL of the PAC file or PvD and the timestamp of when it last fetched the configuration.
 If the proxy recognizes the configuration and determines that a newer version is available, it may respond with a boolean indicator prompting the client to refresh the configuration.

-This mechanism applies to all forms of explicit proxying over HTTP, including:
+This mechanism applies to forms of explicit proxying over HTTP where there is a clear separation between client headers intended for the proxy and headers intended for the origin server.
+This includes:

 - HTTP CONNECT as defined {{Section 9.3.6 of !HTTP=RFC9110}}
 - {{?CONNECT-UDP=RFC9298}}
 - {{?CONNECT-IP=RFC9484}}
 - Templated {{?CONNECT-TCP=I-D.ietf-httpbis-connect-tcp}}

+This mechanism is not applicable to HTTP/1.1 proxying modes that use the "absolute-form" request URI defined in {{Section 3.2.2 of H1}} with HTTP methods other than CONNECT.

 The mechanism is optional, compatible with existing protocols, and requires no persistent state.
 It allows clients to discover configuration updates proactively while preserving the existing operational model.